Optimized 3D Gaussian Splatting using Coarse-to-Fine Image Frequency Modulation

 \subsection{Efficient use of Gaussian Primitives}

-For 3DGS \cite{kerbl20233d} our approach reduces the Gaussian primitive count by upto 62\% but we also makes more efficient use of any given Gaussian budget, meaning it can derive more quality and a better reconstruction given the same number of Gaussian primitives as shown in Table \ref{tab:main}.
+For 3DGS \cite{kerbl20233d} our approach reduces the Gaussian primitive count by up-to 62\% but it also favours more efficient use of any given Gaussian budget, meaning it can derive more quality and a better reconstruction given the same number of Gaussian primitives.
+This explains the simultaneous increase of +0.09dB in Deep Blending dataset accompanied by a 26\% drop in number of Gaussians used.
 The ADC in 3DGS generally adds redundant and even wasteful Gaussians in some parts of the scene driving up the compute requirements with no gain in quality \cite{niedermayr2023compressed, lee2023compact, papantonakis2024reducing}.
-Our method reduces the wasteful and redundant use of Gaussians as well and drives the quality higher as shown by the lack of bright noise pattern seen in Figure \ref{fig:errorpixel}. \figgpumemtime
+Our method reduces the wasteful and redundant use of Gaussians as well and drives the quality higher as shown by the lack of bright noise pattern seen in Figure \ref{fig:errorpixel}.